 Our building remains closed to the public and a limited number of staff is available to answer your questions by telephone or email.

 Most of the noxious weeds growing in Spokane County have gone to seed and our Field Crew has been laid off for the season.
-They will return in the spring to follow up on Investigation Requests and we are hopeful that in 2021, we will be able to resume our public outreach programs, meet with landowners face-to-face and conduct "weed walks".
+They will return in the spring to follow up on Investigation Requests and we are hopeful that in 2021, we will be able to resume our public outreach programs and meet with landowners face-to-face.

 Listed below are some of the most commonly found noxious weeds in Spokane County: